dfebs/sesh/README.md

 # Sesh
-A Ruby on Rails web app for tracking bugs.
+A Ruby on Rails web app for tracking workouts.

 ## Requirements
 Ruby Version: 3.2 or newer